webLIPPLUME/website/pages/NewTopics.md

 #### Theme 2: Theory of computing systems

-Within this broad area of research we are interested in _concurrency theory_ (behavioral equivalences, bisimulations, compositional semantics, rule-based modeling, etc) and in the fields of _game theory_ and _automata theory_ with applications to _temporal logics_ for verification.
+Within this broad area of research we are interested in _concurrency theory_  which we explore by applying and developing logica-based ideas the fields such as _category theory_ of _game theory_ and _automata theory_ and _logic_.

 #####